Local reminiscence in the PXP model: Asymptotic behavior and spectral properties of the system

 \section{Asymptotic behavior and spectral properties of the system}

 The dynamical properties discussed in the previous sections are obviously related to the energy spectrum of the system.
 The main feature we observed is that different initial states give rise to markedly different dynamical properties both at the global and local level.
-It is important to notice that the change in the behavior is caused solely by the different initial states: the system Hamiltonian does not change.
+We start by noticing that the change in the behavior is caused solely by the different initial states: the system Hamiltonian does not change.
 In this section we give a rationale for such a behavior by linking the asymptotic behavior to the spectral measure induced by the initial state.
+The link between the dynamical properties and the spectral measures has been investigated in the case of aperiodic quantum walks~\cite{LoGullo2017}, interacting one-dimensional quantum systems in aperiodic potentials~\cite{LoGullo2020} and also in relation to the quantum chaotic systems perturbed with aperiodic forcing~\cite{Milek1990}.
 The Fidelity can be written as \(\mathcal{F}(t)=|\nu(t)|^2\), where $\nu(t)$ is the survival amplitude and it is given by:

 where $c_n=\braket{E_n|\psi(0)}$, $N$ is the number of states that contribute to the dynamics.

 In the limit of large system size \(N\rightarrow \infty\) we can rewrite the survival amplitude as~\cite{Last1996}: